 Ordinarily, financial aid awarded to students for study at IU may be applied to overseas study for a program that contributes to the student's undergraduate degree.
 This is not, however, automatic.

 To request that financial aid be applied to an overseas study program, you need to follow the procedure and explore resources outlined by the Office of Overseas Studies and IU Student Central.
 Please see the Bloomington Office of Student Financial Assistance for detailed information about applying for (or renewing) financial aid.

-Students should work with their academic advisor before summer study or study abroad to see which requirements may be fulfilled with their study abroad, making sure that they plan accordingly.
+Students should meet with their academic advisor before summer study or study abroad to see which requirements may be fulfilled and make sure that they plan accordingly.

 Graduate students are not eligible for admission to the Chinese Flagship Program.
 The program is only open to undergraduate students.